Getting a license from scratch

 You can choose the language of the written exam mainly from Japanese, English, Chinese and Vietnamese when taking the written exams (If one of these languages is your first language, lucky you!).
-However, the availability of the language varies (ex.
+However, the availability of the language varies depending on your local license center (ex.
 Vietnamese is not available in some prefectures, school) and we really recommend you to check whether your preferred language is available or not at your local driving center or the school you are thinking to enroll.

 So what will be covered in each exam?

 There are numerous study books out there for the written Exams thoroughly.

 The book we recommend is

 Driving Rules ＆ Theory Textbook (Consolidated Version) from TOYOTA Nagoya Education Center,inc

 You can find this book on this page (Click this to visit)